OnurTumer91/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+A: When I run it in the ansible.cfg folder I can clearly see "CONFIG_FILE() = /home/onur/ansible_home/ansible.cfg" line present in the dump which means i fetches my custom settings.
+Whilst it doesn't when Im outside that folder which should mean it runs on "default" settings/values then.
+This probably means you can have custom settings in each folder, for each project you're working on.